 We recommend acquiring at least 1-year of skill practice since the completion of a Level 1 course.
 The course is centered around avalanche hazard evaluation, observation, decision-making, and group management.
 The first full day will be focused on advanced rescue strategies.

-Classroom sessions focus on the development of the snowpack, understanding the avalanche problem, including persistent and deep slab instabilities, avalanche mechanics and utilizing snow and weather resources to trip plan.
+Classroom sessions focus on the development of the snowpack, understanding the avalanche problem, including persistent and deep slab instabilities, avalanche mechanics, and utilizing snow and weather resources to trip plan.

 Participants in this workshop will be introduced to documentation and record keeping as per the Snow, Weather, and Avalanches: Observation Guidelines for Avalanche Programs in the United States (SWAG) handbook.
 Instructors seek to study a variety of snowpack conditions, and recent avalanches are used for analysis when possible.
 Specific topics covered include: